API Implementation with Commerce

 A Note About SSL

-If your site supports SSL, the code snippet below will function - but viewers accessing the publisher site via SSL will see warnings in their browser.
+If your site supports SSL, the code snippet below will function; however, viewers accessing your site via SSL will see warnings in their browser.

 <script type="text/javascript">